-Toronto-Waterloo is the top startup ecosystem in Canada says the Startup Genome’s report.
-Toronto-Waterloo corridor took the top spot for the startup ecosystem in Canada while Vancouver lost its place in the top 20.
+Toronto-Waterloo is the top startup ecosystem in Canada, says the Startup Genome’s report.
+Toronto-Waterloo corridor took the top spot for Canada’s startup ecosystem, while Vancouver lost its place in the top 20.

 Toronto-Waterloo Corridor at a Glance

 - Waterloo is located along Canada’s busiest superhighway, within an hour to Toronto’s Pearson International Airport (the business airport in the country)

 - Transit by bus and rail (both GO Train and ViaRail).
 There are about three trains a day, and travel time is approximately 1h 54m.

 - The cost of buying or leasing is 28% less than in Toronto.
 Compared to other North American centres, it is about 80% less than New York City and San Francisco.

 - Businesses based in Ontario also benefit from the lowest overall business costs in the G7, and additional cost savings are available through regional, provincial and federal incentives.

 - A 2018 Genome Report noting the Toronto-Waterloo region ranked among the 20 most robust startup ecosystems globally.

 - Toronto-Waterloo also accounted for half of the top ten companies on the 2019 Narwhal List, highlighting Canada’s fastest scaling private tech companies.